getgrav/grav-learn/pages/17/03.themes/04.twig-tags-filters-functions/02.filters/doc.md

 The third argument sets a different break character.
 For example, `truncate(5, true, '.')` returns `one not so long sentence&hellip;` for the same input.
 The period is not included in this truncated result; this option does not detect sentence boundaries.

+If there is no break character at or after the limit, the string is cut at the limit instead. `'abcdefgh'|truncate(5, true)` returns `abcde&hellip;`, since there is no space to break on.

 > [!CAUTION]
 > The `|raw` Twig filter should be used with the default `&hellip;` (elipsis) padding element in order for it to render with Twig auto-escaping